fubralimited/CentOS-KVM-Image-Tools/README.md

 ### resizevm.sh

-The resizevm.sh allows you to resize a VM created with the centoskvm.sh script.
-The resizing process is detailed below:
+The resizevm.sh allows you to resize in place a VM created with the centoskvm.sh script.
+Please be aware that the resizevm.sh script assumes details about storage volumes that rely on the centoskvm.sh having be used.

+A virtual machine will be resized with the given settings.

+	sh resizevm.sh centos_vm 20G

+Where centos_vm is the name of the virtual machine we want to resize and 20G is the new size.

+The main operations of the resizevm.sh script are as follows in case you wish to complete the process manually.

 #### 1. shut the virtual machine down